kyverno/website/content/en/docs/Writing policies/verify-images.md

 ## Signing images

-To sign images install [Cosign](https://github.com/sigstore/cosign#installation) and generate a public-private key pair.
+To sign images, install [Cosign](https://github.com/sigstore/cosign#installation) and generate a public-private key pair.

 ```sh
 cosign generate-key-pair
 ```

-Next use the `cosign sign` command and specifying the private key in the `-key` command line argument.
+Next, use the `cosign sign` command and specifying the private key in the `-key` command line argument.

 ```sh
 # ${IMAGE} is REPOSITORY/PATH/NAME:TAG